Gathering and Submitting Letters of Recommendation

 Information about you

-- A list of your clinical observation experiences, volunteer experiences (especially those related to your professional area of interest), and any direct patient / client care experience you have.
+- A list of your clinical observation experiences, volunteer experiences (especially those related to your professional area of interest), and any hands-on direct patient / client care experience you have.
+(This information might instead be included in the résumé or CV).

 - In short, provide your recommenders with anything you believe will give them additional insight into your goals, abilities, attributes, relevant experiences, and your devotion to the profession you've chosen to pursue.